gscontras/ESSLLI-2016/chapters/2-pragmatics.md

 $$U_{S_{1}}(u; s) = log(L_{0}(s\mid u)) - C(u)$$

-The intuition (which Goodman and Stuhlmüller validate experimentally) is that in cases where the speaker has partial knowledge (say, she knows about only two out of three relevant apples), the listener will be less likely to calculate the implicature (because he knows that the speaker doesn't have the evidence to back up the strengthened meaning).
+The intuition (which Goodman and Stuhlmüller validate experimentally) is that in cases where the speaker has partial knowledge access (say, she knows about only two out of three relevant apples), the listener will be less likely to calculate the implicature (because he knows that the speaker doesn't have the evidence to back up the strengthened meaning).

 ~~~~
 // Here is the code from the Goodman and Stuhlmüller speaker-access SI model